Retour des cendres: Monument

 In April 1840 the Commission des douze organised a competition in which 81 architects participated, whose projects were exhibited in the recently completed Palais des Beaux-Arts.
 After a protracted process, Louis Visconti was selected as project architect in 1842 and finalised his design around mid-1843.

 Visconti created a circular hollow beneath the dome, as a kind of open crypt.
 At its center is a massive sarcophagus which has often been described as made of red porphyry, including in the Encyclopædia Britannica as of mid-2021, but is actually a purple Shoksha quartzite from a geological region near Lake Onega in Russian Karelia.
 These quarries were located in the Karelian region of Finland which then belonged to the Russian Empire and were under the suzerainty of Tsar Nicholas I of Russia; the French ended up paying around 200,000 francs for the stones, borne by the French government.
 The sarcophagus rests upon a base of green granite from the Vosges, which rests in turn upon a slab of black marble, 5.5m x 1.2m x 0.65m, quarried at Sainte-Luce and transported to Paris with great difficulty.

 The monument took years to complete, not least because of the exceptional requirements for the stone to be used.
 The Shoksha quartzite, intended as an echo of the porphyry used for late Roman imperial burials, was quarried in 1848 upon Nicholas I's special permission by Italian engineer Giovanni Bujatti, and shipped via Kronstadt and Le Havre to Paris, where it arrived on 10 January 1849.
 The sarcophagus was then sculpted by marbler A. Seguin using innovative steam-machinery techniques.
 It was almost finished by December 1853, but the final stages were delayed by the sudden death of Visconti that month and by Napoleon III's alternative project to move his uncle's resting place to the Basilica of Saint-Denis, which he renounced after having commissioned plans for it from Eugène Viollet-le-Duc.

 On 2 April 1861, Napoleon's coffin was transferred from the chapel of Saint-Jérôme, where it had lain since 1840.
 The transfer was accompanied only by an intimate ceremony: present were Napoleon III, Empress Eugénie, Napoléon Eugène, Prince Imperial, other related princes, government ministers, and senior officials of the crown.
+His ashes were finally joined with those of his son Napoleon II, which were transferred from Vienna on December 15, 1940 on orders of Adolf Hitler following the Anschluß and Fall of France, in order to coincide with the centenary of the father's interment.
+They rest in a separate chapel inside the Invalides.